Teksta versija

 Section 8.
 Legal Force of Documents

-If documents have been submitted, using the Cohesion Policy Funds Management Information System, irrespective of whether they contain the detail 'signature', the following documents shall have legal force:
+If documents have been submitted through the Cohesion Policy Funds Management Information System, irrespective of whether they contain the detail 'signature', the following documents shall have legal force:

-1) a project application, contract, or agreement regarding the project implementation and the amendments thereto, and also other documents related to the project implementation;
+1) a project application, contract, or agreement on project implementation and the amendments thereto, and also other documents related to project implementation;

 Chapter II